FernVR/quiz-game/README.md

 ## Code

-* I took inspiration for structuring the game from this video in on this youtube channel: [Great Stack](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1123s).
+* I took a lot of inspiration for structuring the questions array and the functions of the game from this video in on this youtube channel: [Great Stack](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1123s).
 * I have highlighted code taken from this tutorial in comments in the Javascript and CSS documents.
 * I used Fisher Yates algorithm to shuffle questions and answers in the functions of this quiz, I took the information from this website [Medium](https://medium.com/@omar.rashid2/fisher-yates-shuffle-a2aa15578d2f).